mitch-b/course-in-a-box/modules/client/_posts/2000-01-05-setting-up-the-master.markdown

     Now we have our base `sap.m.Page` to add our content.

-1. Add a `sap.m.List` to the content of our Page.
+1. In the same file, add a `sap.m.List` to the content of our Page.
+Replace the Page object with the following:

     ```xml
     <Page